EliasKnudsen/NFTGenerator/README.md

-# Mathporn
+# NFTGen
-NFT generator for mathporn collection
+NFT generator made with cpp and python